 5 Surprising Facts About St. Jude Children’s Research Hospital

-You may know St. Jude Children’s Research Hospital was founded with the specific goal of curing cancer in children, but there’s probably a whole lot more about it you don’t know.
+You may know St. Jude Children’s Research Hospital was founded with the specific mission of curing pediatric cancer in children, but there’s probably a whole lot more to learn about, that you might like to know.

 WHO’S BEHIND ST. JUDE’S?